 This 5-day foundational course examines the core competencies needed to treat women as well as what makes women unique—as compared to men—in their illness trajectory, including substance use initiation, use, treatment and recovery.
 It addresses basic theories and concepts that underpin substance use disorder treatment with women and legal and ethical issues that providers often face when treating women for substance use disorders.

 This course defines trauma and a trauma-responsive environment in substance use disorder treatment.
 It then addresses how trauma-specific treatment is specifically integrated into women’s substance use disorder treatment, including the importance of teaching staff working with women in a substance use disorder treatment setting about trauma-responsive care.
 The course concludes with evidence-based approaches to empower women to enhance parenting and how family-centered care can be integrated into women’s treatment for substance use disorders.

-Course 3: Caring for Women with Substance Use Disorders across the Lifespan and in Specialized Circumstances
+UTC 43: Caring for Women with Substance Use Disorders across the Lifespan and in Specialized Circumstances

 This course addresses the stages of life and when special considerations are needed.
 Ages include children, adolescents, young adult, middle adult, pregnancy and the postpartum period and older women.
 It also covers a broad category of women dislocated or displaced from the home environment.
 The types of situations in this broad category includes: homeless adults and youth, human trafficking survivors, involved with criminal justice system (incarcerated and post-incarcerated), and military service members (active duty, discharge from military and veterans).